ZakariaLabban/ai-fashion-advisor/README.md

 - Use good lighting conditions
 - Include a variety of clothing styles and items
 - Resolution should be at least 512x768 pixels

-## Known Issues and Limitations

-1. **Database Setup**: The recommendation system requires a pre-populated MySQL database and Qdrant collection.
-Documentation for initial data loading is needed.

-2. **Model Availability**: The large model files are not included in the repository and must be obtained separately.

-3. **Integration Testing**: Comprehensive end-to-end tests for the complete workflow are missing.

-4. **Recommendation Data**: The application needs a significant amount of clothing data to provide meaningful recommendations.

-5. **Error Handling**: Some edge cases in the integration between services may not be properly handled.

 ## Future Improvements